nicode-io/The_Starting_Point/README.md

 - CRUD with MySQL database and Sequelize ORM
 - CRUD with MongoDB nosql-database and Mongoose ODM
 - Work with nested objects and refs with MongoDB & Mongoose
+- Save data on user's computer using cookies and sessions
 - (...)

 ---